 - Final selection of projects/events to receive funding will be made by the Lodging Tax Advisory Committee.
 The LTAC will make a recipient and funding amount recommendation to the City Council for final approval.

 - Committee decisions on funding will be made every quarter until the funding is spent.

 Conditions of Funding Disbursement

 - All changes to an approved grant itemized list of expenditures must be submitted to the Communications and Marketing Director for pre-approval to be eligible for disbursement of funds.
-Changes within the Grant Program Guidelines can be approved by the Communications and Market Director.
+Changes within the Grant Program Guidelines can be approved by the Communications and Marketing Director.
 Changes outside the Grant Program Guidelines must be approved by the Lodging Tax Advisory Committee.